OpenIPC/faceter/README.md

 - **Static ROI filter:** ROIs with <4 px displacement, <0.25 probability, and <2 % motion volume are considered static background and ignored.
 - **Motion mask intersection:** indoor mode intersects the binary motion mask with the background-subtraction mask to filter shadows and flicker.

 At this point every candidate ROI is normalized and pushed into the on-device person classifier.
-The model is a lightweight 96×96 RGB CNN distilled from the Visual Wake Words family and kept in float32 form, so probability thresholds map 1:1 to the logits we log.
-TensorFlow Lite Micro embeds the interpreter, operator kernels, and static tensor arena directly into the binary, so no runtime filesystem access is required—the detector simply provides the arena buffer and invokes the single-person detection graph on each ROI.
+The model is a lightweight 96×96 RGB CNN distilled from the Visual Wake Words family and kept in float32 form.
+The detector now uses a TVM AOT–compiled model: the generated C module is statically linked, requires no interpreter, and exposes a single entrypoint function that the detector invokes directly for each ROI.

 ### Optimizations
-- TensorFlow Lite Micro kernels now ship with custom NEON paths for float Conv2D, depthwise 3×3, FullyConnected, and Average/Max Pool.
+- TVM AOT replaces TensorFlow Lite Micro, removing the interpreter and reducing RAM usage.
 - NEON SIMD paths cover RGB conversion, frame differencing, morphological closing, and model input normalization.
 The detector auto-detects NEON and falls back to scalar code otherwise.

 ### Debugging & operational tips